Opsikion: History

 Consequently, the reduced Opsikion was downgraded from a guard formation to an ordinary cavalry theme: its forces were divided into tourmai, and its count fell to the sixth place in the hierarchy of thematic governors and was even renamed to the "ordinary" title of stratēgos by the end of the 9th century.
 In the 9th century, he is recorded as receiving an annual salary of 30 pounds of gold, and of commanding 6,000 men (down from an estimated 18,000 of the old Opsikion).
 The thematic capital was moved to Nicaea.
-The 10th-century emperor Constantine Porphyrogennetos, in his De Thematibus, mentions further nine cities in the theme: Cotyaeum, Dorylaeum, Midaion, Apamea, Myrleia, Lampsacus, Parion, Cyzicus and Abydus.
+The 10th-century emperor Constantine Porphyrogennetos, in his De Thematibus, mentions further nine cities in the theme: Cotyaeum, Dorylaeum, Midaion, Apamea Myrlea, Lampsacus, Parion, Cyzicus and Abydus.

-In the great Revolt of Thomas the Slav in the early 820s, the Opsikion remained loyal to Emperor Michael II (r.
+In the great revolt of Thomas the Slav in the early 820s, the Opsikion remained loyal to Emperor Michael II (r.
 820–829).
 In 866, the Opsician stratēgos, George Peganes, rose up along with the Thracesian Theme against Basil I the Macedonian (r.
 867–886), then the junior co-emperor of Michael III (r.
 842–867), and in c.
 930, Basil Chalkocheir revolted against Emperor Romanos I Lekapenos (r.
 920–944).
 Both revolts, however, were easily quelled, and are a far cry from the emperor-making revolts of the 8th century.
 The theme existed through the Komnenian period, and was united with the Aegean theme sometime in the 12th century.
 It apparently also survived after the Fourth Crusade into the Empire of Nicaea.
 George Akropolites records that in 1234, the Opsician theme fell under the "Italians" (Latin Empire).